With the start of term approaching, do you know your calculator options?

 It always comes back to the teacher

-As powerful as they are, it’s important to always remember that calculators are only a support for learning.
+As powerful as they are, calculators are only a support for learning.
 Like any tool, their effectiveness depends on how they’re used.

 Everything starts with the teacher, so you need to feel completely comfortable with any calculator being used in your classroom.